Our Miracle Families are the heart and soul of our organization.

 Hannah underwent surgery to remove one of her kidneys and one-third of the remaining kidney.
 Following the surgery and many weeks of chemotherapy, Hannah was cancer free when she was two years old.

 On October 25, 2016, a routine follow-up revealed the return of her cancer.
 Just shy of her 10th birthday, Hannah began another round of chemotherapy treatments and regular hospital visits.
 In spite of the challenges she faces, she continues to battle cancer with poise, laughter, grace and faith.

-With help from Children’s Miracle Network Hospitals’ funds, the oncology unit at Arnold Palmer Hospital for Children had kid-friendly exam tables, IV poles, monitors and head covers to comfort Hannah while she was undergoing chemotherapy.
+With help from Children’s Miracle Network Hospitals’ funds, the oncology unit at Orlando Health Arnold Palmer had kid-friendly exam tables, IV poles, monitors and head covers to comfort Hannah while she was undergoing chemotherapy.
 CMN Hospitals’ funds also support the Child Life program which provides activities and education to help Hannah cope with her diagnosis.

 There are some dates you never forget.
 For Isaiah’s parents, that date is October 16, 2012 – the day they found out their two-year-old boy had a cancerous brain tumor.

 Isaiah was brought to the Emergency Department at Orlando Health Arnold Palmer Hospital for Children due to terrible headaches and eventually made the hospital his home for 10 weeks.
 During this time, he went through a 12-hour brain surgery, received 33 radiation treatments, had a tracheotomy and was fed through a feeding tube to keep him alive.